Biofuels Production from Renewable Biomass

 Biomass pretreatment is needed to break down the recalcitrant structure of the plant cell wall for subsequent enzymatic hydrolysis and fermentation.
 However, the pretreatment processes generate inhibitors from the degradation of cellulose, hemicellulose and lignin, many of which significantly reduce the microbial growth and fermentation productivity.
 In this study, we will determine carbonyl inhibition on metabolites change in butanol fermentation with Clostridium.
 New approach will be developed to enhance butanol and hydrogen yield and productivity from biomass hydrolysates.
 Bioreactor, high performance liquid chromatography (HPLC), mass spectrometry and NMR will be used in the research.
 The protégé students will work on biomass pretreatment, enzymatic hydrolysis and butanol fermentation.

-Associate Professor, CEAS - Environmental Eng & Science
+Professor, CEAS - Environmental Eng & Science

 701D Engineering Research Cntr